openbmc/openbmc/README.md

 Dive deeper into OpenBMC by opening the [docs](https://github.com/openbmc/docs) repository.

-## Technical Steering Committee
+## Technical Oversight Forum

-The Technical Steering Committee (TSC) guides the project.
-Members are:
+The Technical Oversight Forum (TOF) guides the technical direction of the project.
+Members are voted on by community members based on the [membership and voting](https://github.com/openbmc/docs/blob/master/tof/membership-and-voting.md) guidelines.

-- Benjamin Fair, Google
-- Patrick Williams, Meta
-- Roxanne Clarke, IBM
-- Sagar Dharia, Microsoft
-- Samer El-Haj-Mahmoud, Arm
-- Terry Duncan, Intel

 ## Contact